ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 ### Test Connections

 The next two cells will test the connection information you entered.
-Success messages will look like:
+Success messages will look like this for your main connection:

 ~~~
 Auth password:········